For Just $5, You Can Make This Spider Web Wreath for Halloween

-Create this quick and easy Halloween wreath with materials found in the backyard.
+Create this quick and easy Halloween wreath with materials found in your backyard.
 Add spookiness with stretched spider web and crawly plastic spiders.
-Plus, get our favorite Halloween wreath ideas.

-This spooky look is an easy way to decorate on a budget.
-Instead of letting sticks clutter your yard, collect and arrange them into a fun Halloween door decoration.
-We used a mix of cut sticks and natural ends to add texture to the wreath.
+This spooky spider-inspired look is an easy way to decorate for Halloween on a budget.
+Instead of letting sticks clutter your yard, collect and arrange them into a fun Halloween wreath idea that's so inexpensive to make.
+We used cut sticks, faux spider webs, and plastic spiders to add texture to the wreath.
+This DIY Halloween decoration uses leftover cardboard from around your house to craft an inexpensive wreath base.
+Finish your handmade wreath with a piece of black ribbon and hang it on your front door with a removable hook—it's the perfect way to welcome trick-or-treaters!

 - Plastic Spider